 Stick to a Healthy, Balanced Diet

 Giving your furry pal the nutrients it needs will help it stay healthy and strong.
 Plus, your dog will look shiny and polished.
 You can try giving it Omega SkinHealth.
 It contains the Omega 3 fatty acids your dog might lack in its diet.
 Also, it’ll support joint health, the immune system, and the skin.

 Another dog dandruff treatment you could try is an anti-dandruff shampoo.
-We like Veterinary Formula Medicated Dog Shampoo.
+We like Veterinary Formula Medicated Dog Shampoo on Amazon.
 It’s an Amazon bestseller with a massive number of positive reviews.
 Wash your dog with it as usual.
 Then, wait for 10 minutes and rinse it off well.

 Don’t do it more than twice a week.
 After a few weeks, cut down the baths to once a week.
-You can also apply a leave-in conditioner like Warren London Hydrating Butter.
+You can also apply a leave-in conditioner like Warren London Hydrating Butter on Amazon.
 You’ll see the results in no time.